 Rubin's depth means that voids will be detected out to redshifts where the universe was less than half its current age, when dark energy was just beginning to dominate.
 The statistical power is staggering: tens of thousands of voids, an order of magnitude beyond anything we have today.
 But statistical power is wasted if we cannot control systematics.
 Photometric distance errors leak directly into the radii and positions of the voids we recover — and the imprint of that leakage on the VSF is exactly what my thesis aims to model.

-Each visit to a patch adds a layer of galaxies; after three full passes the survey footprint is dense enough to detect tens of thousands of cosmic voids.
-The Rubin/LSST cadence is, in reality, ${\sim}\,3\,000$ visits per night over ten years — this animation is a stylised three-pass sketch of the build-up.
+Year by year, the camera deepens its coverage of the southern sky: each new visit adds a layer of galaxies, and by Year 10 the field is dense enough to detect tens of thousands of cosmic voids.
+The Rubin/LSST cadence is, in reality, ~3 000 visits per night over the full decade — this animation is a stylised year-by-year sketch of the build-up.

 A galaxy's redshift tells us its distance.
 Spectroscopy measures it to ~0.001 by finding a sharp emission or absorption line, but it is slow and expensive.
 Photometric redshifts infer the same quantity from broadband colours — fast, scalable, and noisy.